Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Traversal.md

 So why are all the traversals left-to-right instead of right-to-left?

-Computer Science was initially pioneered in western cultures where people read left-to-right and so their cultural bias lead to designing traversals in that manner.
+The field of computer science began in western cultures where people read left-to-right and so their cultural bias lead to designing traversals in that manner.
 There's no inherent characteristics of binary search trees which require a left-to-right traversal.
 You could create a right-to-left traversal, but for historical reasons, these are the standard binary search tree traversals.

 ### !end-callout